HiraArif666/FakeJobDetection-main/README.md

 💻 **GitHub Repository:** https://github.com/HiraArif666/FakeJobDetection-main

 # **Problem Statement**
-Online job portals (LinkedIn, Indeed, Google Jobs) face an increasing number of fake job postings created to scam users, steal personal information, or promote malicious links.
+Online job platforms such as LinkedIn, Indeed, and Google Jobs face a rising number of fraudulent job posts designed to:

+Steal personal information

+Run scams

+Redirect users to malicious websites

+Waste job seekers’ time

-Manual moderation is slow and unreliable.
+Manual moderation is slow and inefficient.
+This project aims to build an AI system that automatically classifies job posts as Real or Fake based on textual content.

 **Goal**: Build an AI system that can automatically analyze job descriptions and classify them as Real or Fake, improving safety for job seekers and recruitment platforms.